woolfel/mlsandbox/README.md

 4. there's no way to view the layer diff at the moment. the eventual goal is to render the weights, channels and filters difference in a graph.

-5. there's no way to save the model diff at the moment.
-If python's JSON support was better or python language was less silly, this would be easy.
-I'm working on a custom JSON encoder to write the data to a file
+5. the diff is saved to a file in json format.
+I am using marshmallow framework to write the data.
+The past argument should be the output filename